icl-utk-edu/hpfft/README.md

 Setting up
 ==========

-Create a folder; e.g., `Benchmarks_FFT`, and install the FFT libraries to benchmark.
+Create a folder; e.g., `Benchmarks_FFT`, and install the FFT libraries to benchmark; or load them as modules.

 ~~~
 -- Benchmarks_FFT